 Having aortic valve stenosis means that the valve between your heart and the large blood vessel that carries blood to the body (aorta) has narrowed.
 That forces the heart to pump harder to get enough blood through the valve.
 As stenosis gets worse, the valve gets narrower.
 This can cause symptoms.
 Symptoms include chest pain, dizziness, fainting, or shortness of breath.

 Surgery can fix the valve.
 The most common surgery is to replace the aortic valve.
 Your doctor may want to delay valve replacement until you have severe narrowing.
-You might take medicine to prevent or treat problems caused by aortic valve stenosis.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.